fflooos/VFK_silent_installer/README.md

 IV VFK automated installation

 VM install script not fully automated,
-=> dbmanager & vmconfig step to be replace by dbmanagernogui & vmconfignogui
+=> dbmanager & vmconfig step to be replaced by dbmanagernogui & vmconfignogui